“Zwetschgemännle” made out of dried Prunes

 • Zwetschgemännle, Prune people

-There are hundreds of Gnomes and bass Violin players, Guitarists and Pianists, Cooks and Waiters, Mushroom pickers, Pastors, and even Devils etc. The characters are nine to 22 centimeters tall, cost three to 18.50 euros and gathers on the display tables of the Christmas booths.
+There are hundreds of Gnomes and bass Violin players.
+You will find Guitarists and Pianists, Cooks and Waiters as well.
+There are also Mushroom pickers, Pastors, and even Devils.
+The characters are nine to 22 centimeters tall, and gathers on the display tables of the Christmas booths.

 Zwetschgenmännle Huts (by Wikimedia)